 Lipno solar project Poland

 In 2021, Equinor acquired Wento and its 1.6 GW pipeline of solar projects.
-Over the next three years, Wento expanded from a small-scale solar developer to a multi-technology power producer, now operating three solar plants and one onshore wind park in Poland with a combined capacity of around 200 MW.
+In the three years since, Wento has evolved from a small-scale solar developer into a multi-technology power producer, now operating three solar plants and one onshore wind park in Poland with a combined capacity of around 200 MW.

-"Wento's path demonstrates how we use our investments in regional development firms to create a significant and lucrative onshore renewables company in certain regions,” he said.
+Anders Bade, senior vice president for onshore and markets within Renewables at Equinor, commented on the strategy: “Wento’s path demonstrates how we use our investments in regional development firms to create a significant and lucrative onshore renewables company in certain regions.”

 Powering 140,000 Polish Households

-The portfolio managed by Wento generates an estimated 280 GWh of power annually, equivalent to the electricity consumption of approximately 140,000 Polish households.
-Equinor’s energy trading subsidiary, Danske Commodities has signed a balancing agreement with the Lipno solar plant and will handle the commercialization of its power in the Polish market.
+Wento’s portfolio generates an estimated 280 GWh of power annually, enough to meet the electricity needs of approximately 140,000 Polish households.
+Equinor’s energy trading subsidiary, Danske Commodities, has signed a balancing agreement with the Lipno solar plant and will handle its power sales in the Polish market.

-This arrangement builds upon Danske Commodities' nearly 15 years of power trading experience in Poland, thus ensuring effective route-to-market for Wento’s operational assets.
+This arrangement leverages Danske Commodities’ nearly 15 years of power trading experience in Poland, providing a proven route-to-market for Wento’s assets.

-Following the acquisition, Wento has expanded its project pipeline significantly, more than doubling it to encompass over 3 GW of opportunities at different stages of development.
-This expanded pipeline now includes not only power generation projects but also battery storage initiatives, aimed at increasing flexibility and unlocking additional value.
+Since the acquisition, Wento has more than doubled its project pipeline to over 3 GW, with projects at various stages of development.
+This expanded portfolio now includes not only power generation but also battery storage initiatives designed to increase flexibility and unlock more value.

 Ensuring Future Grid Stability for Poland

-Equinor's strategic expansion in Poland through its subsidiary Wento underscores its commitment to advancing renewable energy infrastructure.
-The commissioning of the Lipno solar plant, along with significant developments in solar and wind energy projects, highlights Equinor's growing footprint in Poland's renewable sector.
+Equinor’s strategic expansion in Poland through its subsidiary Wento highlights its commitment to developing renewable energy infrastructure.
+The commissioning of the Lipno solar plant, alongside other key solar and wind projects, marks Equinor’s growing footprint in the country’s renewable sector.

-With a burgeoning portfolio that now includes advanced battery storage solutions, Equinor is poised not only to meet Poland's increasing energy demands sustainably, to but also to contribute significantly to the nation's energy security and transition towards a cleaner future.
+With a growing portfolio that now includes advanced battery storage solutions, Equinor is well-positioned to meet Poland’s increasing energy demands sustainably while also contributing significantly to the nation’s energy security and its transition to a cleaner future.